 My “wellness” journey has been a long one, which makes sense since it’s a journey and not a destination, right?
 It’s incredible to look at the difference in these pictures – knowing how she has been shaped by all the choices and experiences that have come her way.

-It was about 15 years ago that I found myself experiencing fairly significant digestion issues and migraines.
+In 2004 I found myself experiencing fairly significant digestion issues and migraines.
 I didn’t know what was causing these issues and honestly, I really thought it was just who I was – simply the way things were going to be.
 All the commercials on television were offering up medication for indigestion and all the other related gut issues I was experiencing.
 My doctors were offering medication for the migraines.
 So, I was taking different things for each problem – sometimes regularly, sometimes sporadically.
 Nothing really seemed to help consistently.

 I tried to find as much information as possible about migraines – this one was the one that was most debilitating.
 It happened at work.
 It happened while I was driving on my commute.
 It happened at random.
 It was dangerous and frustrating, and there didn’t seem to be a clear reason why – I couldn’t find the common denominator.